What is YouTube TV?

 YouTube TV has plenty of ways for subscribers to stay on top of the latest events with live streams of major channels and national networks such as ABC, BBC America, CNN, CNN International, FOX News, MSNBC, and NBC.
 Popular entertainment channels like AMC, Bravo, FX, and USA are also available.

-It also has plenty of choice when it comes to sports.
+It also has plenty of choices when it comes to sports.
 It even carries ESPN — an option not available with fuboTV.
 Other sports channels include CBS Sports, FOX Sports, and NBC Sports Network.
 The streaming service provides access to sports-specific channels like ACC Network, Big Ten Network, Golf Channel, MLB Network, NBA TV, Olympic Channel, and Tennis Channel.
 More sports options are available by purchasing FOX Soccer Plus ($15/mo.) and NBA League Pass ($40/mo.) as add-ons.
+It was even ranked on our list of top sports streaming services.

 The platform also offers several movie options through channels such as EPIX, TNT, and Turner Classic Movies.
 And there is plenty of entertainment viewing through Discovery Channel, Food Network, HGTV, and Travel Channel.